 A major in philosophy for the B.A. degree is available in two emphases: philosophy or philosophy and religion.

 Other Academic Requirements

-A grade of C or higher is required in all philosophy courses applied toward the major.
+A grade of C or higher is required in all philosophy or religion courses applied toward the degree.